 Additionally, a platform that is not normally manned is placed over Mungo to separate liquids from the gas.
 The liquids flow directly to the CPF in a 12in pipeline.

-The oil produced is exported via a 76km, 24in carbon steel pipeline to the Kinneil terminal through the Forties Pipeline System.
+The oil produced is exported via a 76km, 24in carbon steel pipeline to the Kinneil terminal through the Forties pipeline system (FPS).
 The peak export capacity is around 250,000bpd.

-A 16in diameter spur line carries gas to BP’s 36in-diameter Central Area Transmission System pipeline through which the gas is finally exported to Teesside.
+A 16in diameter spur line carries gas to BP’s 36in-diameter Central Area Transmission System (CATS) pipeline through which the gas is finally exported to Teesside.